canonical/python-libmaas/doc/index.md

 latter logs-in to MAAS with your username and password.
 These returns a ``Client`` object that has convenient attributes for working with MAAS.

-For example, this prints out a few recent events:
+For example, this prints out all interfaces on all machines:

 ```python
 from maas.client import login